 Testicular cancer is cancer that starts in the testicles, the male reproductive glands located in the scrotum.
 It is the most common form of cancer in men between the ages of 15 and 35.
 It can also occur in older men and (rarely) in younger boys.
 The exact cause of testicular cancer is unknown.

-Why choose the Cancer Therapy & Research Center (CTRC) for testicular cancer?
+Why choose the UT Health San Antonio Cancer Center for testicular cancer?

-The doctors who treat testicular cancer at the Cancer Therapy & Research Center (CTRC) are part of the Genitourinary Oncology Department.
+The doctors who treat testicular cancer at the UT Health Cancer Center are part of the Genitourinary Oncology Department.
 They are leaders in the field and, as a team, provide highly personalized and advanced care.
 Our team is also dedicated to clinical research, striving at all times to find the best treatments and therapies for testicular cancer.
 Dr. Javier Hernandez, our local expert testicular cancer surgeon, has done more advanced testicular cancer cases than any other surgeon in Texas since 2012.

-The CTRC is a premiere cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
-Patients come to the CTRC from throughout Texas for:
+The cancer center at UT Health San Antonio is a premier cancer research and treatment facility and the only National Cancer Institute (NCI) designated cancer center in Central and South Texas.
+Patients come to the cancer center from throughout Texas for:

 Types of testicular cancer